fhi-beta/mobaGenetics-qc/README.md

 ### Issues and suggestions
 If despite our efforts at enforcing good practices in our work, you encounter issues or have suggestions of improvement, please use our [issue tracker](https://github.com/fhi-beta/mobaGenetics-qc/issues).
+For questions, feedback, and assistance please contact the [Genetics and Bioinformatics department of the Norwegian Institute of Public Health](https://www.fhi.no/om/organisasjon/genetikk-og-bioinformatikk/).
+You can also reach out to us via [Slack](https://join.slack.com/t/mobagen/shared_invite/zt-2r90hzo82-HNllFHDugSxJeknpJ9jT0w).

 ### Credits
-This repository is maintained by the [Genetics and Bioinformatics department of the Norwegian Insitute of Public Health](https://www.fhi.no/om/organisasjon/genetikk-og-bioinformatikk/), and notably Øystein Kapperud, Dana Kristjansson, Even Birkeland, and Marc Vaudel.
+This repository is maintained by the [Genetics and Bioinformatics department of the Norwegian Institute of Public Health](https://www.fhi.no/om/organisasjon/genetikk-og-bioinformatikk/), and notably Øystein Kapperud, Dana Kristjansson, Even Birkeland, and Marc Vaudel.
 The department is deeply grateful for the contribution of its former members Gutorm Thomas Høgåsen and Ronny Myhre.

 The pipeline is built on work for the [MoBaGenetics v.1.0](https://github.com/folkehelseinstituttet/mobagen/wiki/MoBaGenetics1.0) release, led by Øyvind Helgeland, Julius Juodakis, Jonas Bacelis, and Ronny Myhre.